danielschlachta/vm/README.md

-Before you turn to the Network settings, choose "Power" from the menu on the left hand side and set "Automatic Suspend" to "off" - otherwise Guix will just freeze after a period of inactivity and vm will not be able to do anything with it!
+Before you turn to the Network settings, choose "Power" from the menu on the left hand side and set "Automatic Suspend" to "off" - otherwise Guix will just freeze after a period of inactivity and vm will not be able to do anything with it (cron jobs won't run either)!

 Now click on "Network" - under "Wired" it should say "Connected - 1000Mb/s".
 If not you will have to fiddle with the